9IÖÆ×÷³§Ãâ·Ñ

 Thursday, November 13, 2025 16:00to17:00

 Established in 1935, the Hughlings Jackson Lecture is The Neuro’s premier scientific lecture.
 It honours the legacy of British neurologist John Hughlings Jackson (1835-1911) who pioneered the development of neurology as a medical specialty.
-A reception will follow.
+A reception will follow for registered attendees.

 Classified as: hs-communications, Montreal Neurological Institute, neuroscience, Neuro Named Lectures